FiddleBop's logo

 Amplifying an acoustic nylon-string rhythm guitar

 FiddleBop, like most gypsy jazz bands, does not have a drummer or percussionist.
 This means that we are totally, 100%, reliant on Jo’s rhythm guitar playing to keep us in time.
 (Not for nothing do we say that “Jo is the rhythmic foundation of FiddleBop”.)
 If we can’t clearly hear her guitar's rhythm, we can’t play well as a band.
 This could be a problem, given that some FiddleBop numbers verge on being both fast and rhythmically intricate 😃.
-Which is why amplifying Jo’s nylon-string guitar is the most important thing that we have to do, live sound-wise.
-Both for the band’s ability to play decently, and to ensure that Jo’s contribution to the overall FiddleBop sound is as good as it possibly can be.
-Easy?
-Nope.

 Jo plays a Cordoba Gipsy Kings Pro Negra nylon-string (“Spanish”) guitar[2].
 It is fitted with a Fishman Pro Blend pre-amplifier, which has two sound sources: an under-bridge piezo, and an internal microphone.
 These can be blended, as the pre-amp's name suggests.
 Jo has found, tho’, that for her playing style the best sound comes almost wholly from the internal microphone.
 Which is great, but which makes the guitar liable to generate feedback if the guitar's amplified sound enters the guitar’s soundhole i.e. comes from the front of the stage back towards Jo.
-Feedback is much less of a problem if amplification is at the rear of the guitar i.e. from a backline amplifier behind Jo.
+Feedback is less of a problem if amplification is at the rear of the guitar i.e. from a backline amplifier behind Jo.
 Which means that monitoring of Jo’s guitar from the front of the stage, back towards the band, is a no-no for us.

 Amplifying an acoustic violin

-Also, as with any piezo pickup, there is a need to remove “piezo quack” (Google it!) at around 1.2 kHz or thereabouts.
+As with any piezo pickup, there is a need to remove “piezo quack” (Google it!) at around 1.2 kHz or thereabouts.
 I do this with the EQ wizardry in my Boss GT-10 effects unit.
-And in anything but the smallest and most quiet-as-a-mouse venues, I also use a mono DI box (again, a Behringer Ultra DI 100) between the effects unit and the Headway.
-This sends my violin sound to one channel of the front-of-house PA system.
+A mono output from the GT-10 (I use the headphone output jack socket for this) goes to Channel 1 of a Headway EDB-1 pre-amplifier (this model is now discontinued).
+How Dave's violin is amplified

 Fretless electric bass amplification

-And the amplification setup for Graeme's solid electric fretless bass is also straightforward.
-Hooray!
 The bass is by Lamble Guitars: Graeme made it himself (isn't he clever?).
-The melodious sound of this bass reaches all our ears by means of another Behringer B210D monitor, again used as a backline amplifier and usually positioned just behind Graeme.
+The melodious sound of this bass reaches all our ears by means of ar Behringer B210D monitor, used as a backline amplifier.
+It is normally positioned just behind Graeme.

 Summary and more

-I've touched on the desirability of a "quick and easy" set up for your amplification, but haven't said much about this.
-We've found that marking the correct position of each knob or slider (in other words, the position that you've settled on after hours and hours of experimentation, by which time your ears have gone numb) with a dob of correction fluid — one brand being Tippex — is a great time-saver.
+I've touched on the desirability of a "quick and easy" pre-gig set up for our amplification, but haven't said much about this.
+We've found that marking the correct position of each knob or slider (in other words, the position that we've settled on after hours and hours of experimentation, by which time our ears have gone numb) with a dob of correction fluid — one brand being Tippex — is a great time-saver.
 One glance and you are done (see the pics of Jo's pre-amp and amp, above).
-And it is easy enough to scrape off the dob if you later change your mind about the optimum position.
-Another thing that helps greatly speed-wise is having colour-coded cables, with coloured dots close to connectors and sockets showing what goes where (see the pics of Jo's amp and pedalboard above).
-This helps with the "reliable" goal too: if once you've set up you find that something doesn't work, the chances are high that it is a cable problem.
-Having colour-coded cables makes it easy to identify the problem cble, and then replace it with a backup.
-We also mark all FiddleBop's cables and equipment with coloured electrical tape.
-It is surprising how easy it is to leave one of your own cables behind, or pick up someone else's by mistake, in the chaos of post-gig packing up.
+And it is easy enough to scrape off the dob if we later change your mind about the optimum position.

 By the way, the various makes and models of equipment mentioned here are just our choices.
 We like 'em but you might well choose something different.
 No problem 😃.